zsparal/api-documentation/source/reference/v2/methods-api/list-methods.rst

 Mollie Connect/OAuth parameters
 -------------------------------
 If you're creating an app with :doc:`Mollie Connect/OAuth </oauth/overview>`, the following parameters are also available.
-With the ``profileId`` parameter, you must specify which profile you want to look at when listing methods.
+With the ``profileId`` parameter, you must specify which profile you want to look at when listing payment methods.
 Organizations can have multiple profiles for each of their websites.
 See :doc:`Profiles API </reference/v2/profiles-api/get-profile>` for more information.